pmoharana-cmd/csxl-fullstack/README.md

 #### Sanity check!

 8. If everything is working properly, if you go to [this url](http://localhost:8000/api/health), you should see a "Hello World" message!
+9. Please take a screenshot of this screen and submit it along with your workshop registration form!

 ## Front-end